James Hewitt, 1st Viscount Lifford: Character and Reputation

 Barristers who practised in his court, like John Philpot Curran, fondly recalled "the great Lord Lifford" after his death, and cited him as a model for other judges to follow.

 Family

 Lord Lifford married firstly Mary Rhys Williams, daughter of the Rev. Rhys (or Price) Williams of Stapleford Abbotts, Essex, Archdeacon of Carmarthen, in 1749, by whom he had four sons, including James, his heir, John, Dean of Cloyne, and Joseph Hewitt (1754–1794), justice of the Court of King's Bench (Ireland).
 She died in 1765.
 His second wife was Ambrosia Bayley, daughter of the Rev. Charles Bayley of Navestock and Elizabeth Beck, whom he married in 1766: her youth and beauty aroused much admiration in Ireland.
 By Ambrosia, he had one further son and two daughters.
 He was succeeded by his eldest son, James Hewitt, 2nd Viscount Lifford (1750–1830).
-He lived at Belvedere House, Drumcondra.
 Ambrosia died in 1807.

+He lived at Belvedere House, Drumcondra and later Stillorgan.